ComedicChimera/chai-lang.dev/content/startup_guide/chapter13.md

 to exist.

 We solve this by having the caller specify what region to allocate in using a **region parameter**.
-We specify that a function takes a region parameter by placing an `@region` above its definition followed by a pair of brackets.
-Inside these brackets, we create a name for that region parameter that we can reference during allocation.
+We specify that a function takes a region parameter by placing an additional set of parameters beginning with the keyword `region` before the actual set of arguments to the function.
+After the `region` keyword, we place the names of our region parameters.

-    @region[re]
-    func create_user(name, email: string) own& User do ...
+    func create_user(region re)(name, email: string) own& User do ...

 We are now stating that `create_user` takes in a region parameter called `re`.
 But, how do we allocate in `re`?
-Well, we have to use a different region specifier called an **explicit specifier** which is written `in[re]` if want to allocate in `re` (we replace `re` with whatever the region want to allocate in is called in the general case).
+Well, we have to use a different region specifier called an **explicit specifier** which is written `in(re)` if want to allocate in `re` (we replace `re` with whatever the region want to allocate in is called in the general case).

-    @region[re]
-    func create_user(name, email: string) own& User do let u = make in[re] User
+    func create_user(region re)(name, email: string) own& User do let u = make in(re) User

         u.id = get_id()
         u.name = name